danchoi/sphinxesc/README.md

 ## Explanation

-sphinxesc performs very simple escaping.
-The abstract syntax tree it recognizes is:
+`escapeSphinxQueryString` performs very simple escaping.
+The abstract syntax tree it builds is:

 ```
 data Expression =